When society comes first

 Street muggers - Just heed the warnings and don't go out after dark!
 Remember you could be the one to end up in gaol if you have a go at one of the mongrels with a capsicum spray.

-Speedsters - To stop thoughtless drivers speeding through housing estates and similar zones, endangering children's safety, the local authorities put "traffic calmers" (speed humps, bends and mini-roundabouts) at intervals along the street.
+Speedsters and hoons - To stop thoughtless drivers speeding through housing estates and similar zones, endangering children's safety, the local authorities put "traffic calmers" (speed humps, bends and mini-roundabouts) at intervals along the street.
 A waste of public money as well as an inconvenience to careful motorists, especially truck and van drivers.

 Arsonists - Don't sell matches to kids or cuckoos.
 When you catch an arsonist who's just wrecked thousands of hectares of prime forest and put hundreds of lives at risk, be sure to tell them not to do it again.